 Alice already misses Contemporary Civilization and is particularly excited to read (and re-read) Aristotle, Locke, Du Bois and Baldwin.
 She looks forward to grappling with these brilliant texts, discussing how the abstract and often abstruse ideas manifest in daily life.
 In this way, she hopes to help students interact with the F&C authors on a personal as well as a critical level.

 During the school year, she will lead the project on environmental justice.
 She wants to work with students to reach a deeper level of understanding––through different lenses––about the charged, relevant topic and hopes to affect some real change in the neighboring communities.

 Someone should fill in a 3-4 sentence summary about Alexandria Ocasio-Cortez

-My name is Akua Fosu.
-I was born in Accra, Ghana and moved to the US I was 4 years old.
-I grew up in the Bronx and went to Manhattan Center for Science and Math in Harlem.
-After high school, I attended Villanova University and graduated in 2017 with a bachelors of science in nursing.
-I currently work at Robert Wood Johnson University Hospital in New Brunswick, NJ as a registered nurse in their surgical intensive care unit.
+Akua Fosu was born in Accra, Ghana and moved to the US when she was 4 years old.
+She grew up in the Bronx and went to Manhattan Center for Science and Math in Harlem.
+After high school, she attended Villanova University and graduated in 2017 with a bachelors of science in nursing.
+She currently works at Robert Wood Johnson University Hospital in New Brunswick, NJ as a registered nurse in the surgical intensive care unit.